eberkain/Kerbpit/README.md

 ### Navigation Program Features - MFD4
 * Generates manuvre nodes based on the parameters given
 * In general you specific an type of manuvre, when you execute it, and then any console input
-* Supports Free Node - Circulize, Change Orbit (Ap, Pe, Incl, Ecc)
+* Supports Free Node - Circulize, Change Orbit (Ap, Pe, Incl, Ecc), Return from Moon
 * Supports Target Node - Match Plane, Hohman Transfer, Match Velo, Approach
 * Supports Landing Node - Cross Plane at Coord, Deorbit